Brandon-Michaud/NBA-All-In-One/Possessions/README.md

 A list of these I found and how I handled them can be found in [Appendix A](#a-play-by-play-errors).
 Once again, failed games are saved to pickle files so that they can be analyzed and retried.
 More fine-grained details can be found in the comments of the code itself.

+### 2.5: Adjust For Luck
+This step is technically not required, but recommended.
+Adjusting for luck attempts to account for shooting variance.
+A player may have a higher/lower RAPM because their teammates shot better/worse than their average when playing with the player.
+This may be a result of something the player is doing on the court (good/bad spacing, passing, etc.), but there is also an element of randomness, or luck.
+This step adjusts for luck by replacing points from shots with expected points from shots.
+This is a crude way of doing this, because it assumes that any difference in shooting is due to luck, not anything a player might be doing to affect shooting performance (on offense or defense).
+It does have the benefit that it allows for player-specific expected points because it is done before the RAPM calculation.
+In the future, I want to add to the code to regress shooting performance to average.
+All code can be found in [`luck_adjust_play_by_play.py`](luck_adjust_play_by_play.py).

 ### 3: Find Possessions
 The next step is to determine possessions from the play-by-play data.